bradleyjkemp/git-owners/README.md

 Any string is allowed for a flag name however this implementation only recognises the `noparent` flag.

 #### Owners
-An owner directive is of the form of a user specification followed by an optional filename pattern, separated by whitespace.
+An owner directive is of the form of a username/email followed by an optional filename pattern, separated by whitespace.

-A user specification is either a single owner or a bracketed group of owners separated by `&`.
-A user may be any of a username, email, or other identifier.
+If no filename pattern is given, it is equivalent to specifying a pattern of "*"

 A filename pattern is any valid golang match [pattern](https://golang.org/pkg/path/filepath/#Match).